SparrowSpit/j1-pattern-lab/source/_patterns/01-molecules/input/numeric-range-input.md

           - Margin: 0 0 $margin-xxs 0 (.3rem)
 ## Behavior
 - The input fields should allow only alphanumeric characters.
-- Allow for validation of both numbers and give feedback using a standard warning alert component (not yet developed)
+- Allow for validation of both input fields and give feedback using a standard validation alert component
+     - **Min/max values**
+          - If a minimum value is defined and validation fails for an entered value, display the following text, "Range Start must be greater than x" in a validation alert where x is the defined minimum value.
+          - If a maximum value is defined and validation fails for an entered value, display the following text, "Range End must be greater than x" in a validation alert where x is the defined maximum value.
+          - If both values fail, concatenate the messages together into one validation alert.
+     - **Range Start less than Range End**
+          - If this option is enabled and validation fails, display a validation alert with the text, "Range Start must be less than Range End".

 ## Responsive Behavior
 - For viewports below 420px, stack the input fields and "to" text
 ## Defaults